richwynmorris/RB130/RB130/rb130_revision_notes/lesson_1_closures.md

 Symbol#to_proc is used when we want to pass a block, that is defined as method, to another method.

-To do this we use the `&` operator prepended to a Symbol and then finally a method definition name.
+To do this we use the `&` operator prepended to a Symbol and then finally a method definition name. asweeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeed

 Firstly, the `&` operator takes the method and trys to convert it to a block.
 As it is not a block, ruby calls `to_proc` on the object.
 As the object is a symbol, it has it's own `Symbol#to_proc` method.
 The method body is then converted to a `proc` object and the `proc` object is then sent to the explict parameter which transforms it into a block.